jimmyshen/shittylisp/README.md

+#### What's Shitty?

-Shitty lisp is a Lisp written in Python out of boredom.
-As the name suggests, it is quite a piece of shit.
-I'll be tinkering with it to make it less shitty over time but I assure you it will retain some amount of shit regardless.
+Shitty is a Lisp interpreter I pieced together out of boredom.
+It is implemented in Python and as the name suggests, it is a piece of shit.
+I don't have much experience writing interpreters and such so you can expect that a certain degree of shittiness will persist even as I continue to tinker and try to improve it.

-Here's what sort of works so far:
+Here's what (sort of) works so far:

 - Support for various basic types (e.g. nil, boolean, integer, decimal, and string).
 - Standard functions include: